cpecmu/261218-hw-release/README.md

 set the source directory correctly, the packages should be in the right places for the Java compiler to look for.

+### repl.it
+If you are using repl.it as your IDE, you can run files directly by clicking on the "Run" button.
+But before you do that, you need to edit the `.replit` file to choose the Java file you want to run.

+In `.replit` file, you need to change the `run` configuration to point to the desired homework set and the name of the file you would like to run, without the `...Impl.java` suffix.
+For example, to run the file `PeakFinderImpl.java` inside hw1, change the `run` configuration to the following:
+`run = "bash java-run.sh hw1 PeakFinder"`

 ## Dealing with test cases
 Sample test cases are located in the [hw?tests] directory under each assignment.
-If you use the Eclipse IDE, running the program should look for these files without much trouble, because the working directory is the main project directory, i.e., [hw?].
+If you use the Eclipse IDE, running the program should look for these files without much trouble, because the working directory is the main project directory, i.e., [hw].
 If you use other IDEs, you might need to set the working directory to point to [hw?tests] when running the code, or change the path of the file in the released programs to point to the correct location.
 Don't worry, our grader will find our own test cases at the right places